christopherConcannon/pizza-hunt/README.md

   * [Questions](#questions)

 ## Installation
-Clone project to a directory on your local machine and cd into directory.
+Clone project to a directory on your local machine and cd into pizza-hunt directory.
 Run <$ npm install> to install dependencies.
 See package.json for other available scripts.

 ## Usage
 Run <$ npm start> to launch application on localhost development server.